adil-hassan/JenkinsDemo/readme.txt

 This is a sample file
-hai adi is a chetta
+hai naseef is a chetta